 The right tool, made with care, for the person who needs it.

 The World Bible opens as a colour wheel.
 Your party sits in the centre.
-Every kind of thing arranges around them by type, ordered by hue so no single colour shouts over the others.
+Six families ring them, ordered by hue so no single colour shouts over the others.
+Pick one and it travels into the middle, grows, and its three types fan out around it.

 The top lane is the whole campaign.
 Pick an arc and its sessions open right below it, each one a night planned down to its moments.
 Colour shows where the party is.
 Grey for played, orange for the night on the table, green for what's still ahead.